-Which Countries Celebrate the Day of the Dead (El Dia de los Muertos), the Hungry Ghost Festival, or Halloween?
+Countries That Celebrate Day of the Dead, Hungry Ghost Festival, or Halloween

 This article takes a look at el Dia de los Muertos, (Day of the Dead) in Latin America, the Hungry Ghost Celebration in Asia, and Halloween in the United States, Canada, and some other Western countries.
 All three celebrations are representative of how humans deal with the subjects of death, spirits, deceased ancestors, and the unknown.
 More importantly, these festivities open a brief window into the cultural diversity present in our world today.
 Amazingly, these celebrations exhibit many similarities despite the geographical distance between the cultures that practice them.
 This shows that we are not all that different after all.